RomainNicolaon/GroupA_Dubail_Project/Alpha Report.md

 At the begining, we used some texture.jpeg files for all texture but for some reason, hexadecimal numbers display better.
-Each model has meshs which correspond to a part of the model, like stone part or metal part.
-When the customer change the color, it's actually changing different kind of meshs, all model has different meshs, the colors display is adapted for each model.
+Each model has meshes which correspond to a part of the model, like stone part or metal part.
+When the customer change the color, it's actually changing different kind of meshes, all models has different meshes, the colors display is adapted for each model.
 ```public metalMaterialParam = new MeshStandardMaterial({color: new THREE.Color(this.colorMetal[1]),metalness: 0.95, roughness: 0.4 }) ```